Mariners overcome Ohtani's 4 hits, sweep Angels 11-7

 AP Sports Writer

-Ohtani hit a two-run homer in the ninth inning after getting an RBI triple and two singles earlier in his latest outstanding day at the plate.
-The AL MVP’s 27th homer of the season gave him four RBIs in this game and seven hits in the last two — both blowout losses for the Angels.
+Ohtani went 4 for 5, hitting his 27th homer in the ninth after he tripled in the seventh and got two singles earlier in his latest outstanding day at the plate.
+The AL MVP’s fourth career four-hit game — his first since June 2019 — gave him seven hits in the last two games.

+And in yet another reprise of the major theme in Ohtani’s stateside career, both of those games were blowout losses as the Mariners swept a three-game series at Angel Stadium for the first time since September 2016.

+“Yeah, Ohtani was on everything,” Seattle manager Scott Servais said.
+“They kept coming back on us, but we did some awesome stuff offensively.”

 Carlos Santana had a two-run single during the Mariners’ four-run third inning, and George Kirby (5-3) pitched six-hit ball into the sixth while getting ample run support in his third consecutive victory.